sqlxpert/stay-stopped-aws-rds-aurora/README.md

 - Once in a while it's still important to start a database before its maintenance window and leave it running until the window closes.

-&sup1; Before manually starting a database, wait until it has been stopped for at least 9 minutes.

 ### Detailed Diagram